sanginiv11/Constructors-and-Destructors-in-cpp/README.md

 - End.

 ## Conclusion
 These programs demonstrate the object lifecycle: initializing members via default and parameterized constructors, duplicating state with a copy constructor, separating declarations from definitions for clarity, and automatic cleanup via destructors.
-Together, they provide a concise tour of constructor and destructor usage in class design. ng-destructors)
+Together, they provide a concise tour of constructor and destructor usage in class designing-destructors)